- 4.7–5.1 in

 Usually picks insects from vegetation while perched, but also hawks insects.
 Curled tongue aids in collection of nectar.

-Cape May Warbler populations declined by 3.5 percent per year between 1966 and 2010, resulting in a cumulative decline of 79 percent, according to the North American Breeding Bird Survey.
-Partners in Flight estimates a global breeding population of 7 million with 98 percent spending some part of the year in Canada, 2 percent in the U.S., and 1 percent in Mexico.
-The 2014 State of the Birds Report listed this U.s.-Canada Stewardship species as a Common Bird in Steep Decline, and they rate a 11 out of 20 on the Partners in Flight Continental Concern Score.
+Cape May Warbler populations declined by over 2.5% per year between 1966 and 2015, resulting in a cumulative decline of 72%, according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 7 million with 2% spending some part of the year in the U.S., 1% in Mexico, and 98% breeding in Canada.
+Cape May Warbler is a U.S.-Canada Stewardship species.
+It rates a 13 out of 20 on the Continental Concern Score.
+The 2014 State of the Birds Report listed Cape May Warbler as a Common Bird in Steep Decline, and it is on the 2016 State of North America's Birds' Watch List, which includes bird species that are most at risk of extinction without significant conservation actions to reverse declines and reduce threats.
 Use of certain combinations of insecticides to control spruce budworms causes steep declines in Cape May Warbler numbers.
 Other pesticides may have no effect.
 Logging, especially in the western portion of the species' range, may eventually pose risks to the Cape May Warbler because of reduced availability of the mature forests needed to support spruce budworms.